 These indicators measure the percentage of adults enrolled in the three main types of adult education programs funded through the Workforce Investment Act, Title II (Adult Education and Family Literacy Act) and state matching resources who achieved competency at the next educational functioning level as defined by the National Reporting System.
 The state adult education division seeks to provide basic adult education and literacy services in order to assist adults to become literate and obtain the knowledge and skills necessary for employment and self-sufficiency.
 The division also assists adults who are parents to obtain the educational skills necessary to become full partners in the educational development of their children and assists adults in the completion of a secondary education.
-The standard is the highest percentage in a previous fiscal year since FY 2004.
+The standards or objectives have been adjusted from prior years for three reasons: (1) the State did not have any student-level data until FY06, In FY06 the State implemented a web-enabled management information system for adult education.
+This provided the State with its first realistic picture of the performance of its adult education providers.
+(2) The State has negotiated, as required by the U.S. Department of Education, annual performance targets.
+(3) State agencies with a vested interest in adult education established a long-term goal for adult education performance that will place Rhode Island in the 75th percentile by 2012.
+Now that at least three years of historical data are available, the objectives have been adjusted accordingly.
 Administration of the Comprehensive Education Strategy Percentage of RI Public High School Parents Reporting that the School Engages Parents on School Committees such as Curriculum, Budget and School Improvement

 This indicator measures the extent to which schools engage students' families.
 Family engagement is critical because there is a relationship between high levels of family engagement and school and student success.
 The information is derived from the SALT Survey, which was administered statewide for the first time in 1997-98.
 This indicator uses information from the parent surveys and focuses on the extent to which high school parents see families as engaged in the school and supporting student learning.
-The data is for school years.1

-The objective is that half or more of high school parents will report that their schools do well, including "parents on school committees such as curriculum, budget and school improvement."

-1 The data displayed under FY 2006 and FY 2007 are based on SY 2005 and SY 2006 actual respectively.
-The data displayed under FY 2008 and FY 2009 are projected data for SY 2007 and SY 2008 respectively.
+The data is for school years.1 The objective is that half or more of high school parents will report that their schools do well, including "parents on school committees such as curriculum, budget and school improvement."
+1 The data displayed under FY 2007 and FY 2008 are based on SY 2006 and SY 2007 actual respectively.
+The data displayed under FY 2009 and FY 2010 are projected data for SY 2008 and SY 2009 respectively.
 Administration of the Comprehensive Education Strategy High School Students Reporting the Extent to Which in the Schools They Attend They Sometimes Experience Instruction as "Integrated and Interdisciplinary"